 Or, she could be the one person in your organisation, who knows your content inside-out.

 Using the principle of maximum output with minimum input, a localization manager will have a range of tools and methods, for successfully localising and maintaining your international content, in multiple languages.

 A localization manager will analyse your content and decide what needs to be localised and how.
 She will also make an estimation of the efforts needed for completing the job.

 Localization managers are the best content production managers: they know all your content by heart, as well as your CMS tools, marketing strategy, terminology, compliance regulations and target users.

 Launching a new product or service in a new market is only the beginning.
 Your presence in the market needs to be consistent every day, across all your content.
 A localization manager monitors all your platforms and tests them on a regular basis.
-She is also the quality gatekeeper of your source content, and a knowledge specialist for all your content and products.
+She is also the quality gatekeeper of your source content and a knowledge specialist for all your content and products.
 International marketing campaigns, SEO techniques and brand identity compliance: your localization manager will make sure that all your content is always up to date.

 As we all know, in a multi-channel business landscape, content volumes can easily escalate.
 More so, when the content needs to be produced in several languages.
-Good collaboration workflows for the creation, approval, localization and maintenance of content are key for your success.
+Good collaboration workflows for the creation, approval, localization and maintenance of content are key to your success.
 Your localization manager oversees the production of all your international content.
-She will notice where the gaps are, and create appropriate collaboration workflows to fill in those gaps.
+She will notice where the gaps are and create appropriate collaboration workflows to fill in those gaps.

 The localization industry is a tough field to work in.
 On one hand, you have high volumes of content and many requestors with varied needs, as well as a large team of localization specialists to organise.
 On the other hand, you have to make sure that every single sentence is translated well in each target language.
-The content has to be competitive, compliant and on brand.
+The content has to be competitive, compliant and on the brand.